tryigit/PlayIntegrityFix/README.md

 > [!CAUTION]
 > The reason fingerprints inside the module are banned is too many test checks.
 So do not check unnecessarily.
+Also, if you use your own fingerprints, do not share them.

 # China?